tint-us/dvwa-lab-deployer/README.md

 ## About

 `dvwa-lab-deployer` is an interactive shell script for managing mass deployment of [DVWA (Damn Vulnerable Web Application)](https://github.com/digininja/DVWA) using Docker.
-Built for security awareness training where each participant gets an isolated DVWA environment.
+Built for any use case requiring multiple simultaneous DVWA instances — including security awareness training, hands-on labs, CTF setups, and research environments — where each participant or user gets an isolated DVWA environment.

 Key features:
 - Deploy N DVWA instances at once, each with its own MariaDB and TinyFileManager